I have summarized the highly recommended beaches on the East Coast into a single list of places I especially want to introduce to you.

 Waimanalo Beach

-Waimanalo Beach is a top-class beautiful beach in Hawaii and was named the No. 1 beach in the US in 2015.
+Waimanalo Beach is the 2015 No. 1 beach in the US and is top-class in beauty even in Hawaii.

-The beautiful sandy beach and sea continue for a total length of about 6km, making it actually the longest beach on Oahu!
+The beautiful sandy beach and sea continue for a total length of about 6 kilometers, and it is actually the longest beach on Oahu!

-The powder-like white sand beach and emerald green sea are very beautiful, and its greatest charm is that there are few people so you can relax.
+The emerald green sea against the powdery white sandy beach is very beautiful, and the fact that there are few people and you can relax is its greatest charm.

-You can also overlook the magnificent view of the Koolau Mountain Range, where sheer cliffs line up from the sea.
+You can also enjoy a spectacular view of the Koolau Mountains, where a series of steep cliffs rise from the sea.

-By the way, Waimanalo is also famous as the hometown of former Sumo Yokozuna Akebono.
+By the way, Waimanalo is also famous as the hometown of Akebono, a former Yokozuna in Japanese sumo wrestling.

-It is also a hidden gem without many people, so please visit when you want to play at a beautiful beach.
+It is also a hidden gem without too many people, so be sure to visit when you want to play at a beautiful beach.

 See more about Waimanalo Beach

-As for access methods, we recommend a “Tour” for peace of mind, comfort, and efficiency; “The Bus” for cost performance; “Taxi or Uber” for travel time; and “Rental Car or Turo” for freedom.
+For access methods, a tour is recommended for peace of mind, comfort, and efficiency; TheBus for cost performance; a taxi or Uber for prioritizing travel time; and a rental car or Turo for prioritizing flexibility.

 Recommended Transportation to the East Coast